NCAR/wrf-python-wheels/README.rst

   (Manylinux1_).  ``delocate`` and ``auditwheel`` copy the required dynamic libraries into the wheel and relinks the extension modules against the copied libraries;
-* TODO [uploads the built wheels to http://wheels.scipy.org (a Rackspace container kindly donated by Rackspace to scikit-learn).]
+* [uploads the built wheels to http://wheels.scipy.org (a Rackspace container kindly donated by Rackspace to scikit-learn).]

 The resulting wheels are therefore self-contained and do not need any external dynamic libraries apart from those provided as standard by OSX / Linux as defined by the manylinux1 standard.

-TODO [The ``.travis.yml`` file in this repository has a line containing the API key for the Rackspace container encrypted with an RSA key that is unique to the repository - see http://docs.travis-ci.com/user/encryption-keys.
+[The ``.travis.yml`` file in this repository has a line containing the API key for the Rackspace container encrypted with an RSA key that is unique to the repository - see http://docs.travis-ci.com/user/encryption-keys.
 This encrypted key gives the travis build permission to upload to the Rackspace